 Settings > tap Data usage > tap the menu button, and check Auto-sync

-If the issue persists, please let us know by going to the app settings, and reaching us by the option for “Report a problem”
+Did this help?
+If it didn’t, don’t be shy: just let us know by going to the app settings, and reach out to us by clicking “Report a problem.”